maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - [Breaking] Move terrain object from style.terrain to map.terrain ([#1628](https://github.com/maplibre/maplibre-gl-js/pull/1628))
 - [Breaking] Remove deprecated mapboxgl css classes ([#1575](https://github.com/maplibre/maplibre-gl-js/pull/1575))
 - [Breaking] Full transition from WebGL 1 to WebGL 2 ([#2512](https://github.com/maplibre/maplibre-gl-js/pull/2512))
-  - WebGL2 has finally reached a level of browser support that allow us, and large projects like [Unity](https://forum.unity.com/threads/removing-support-for-gles2-and-webgl1-in-2023-1a.1360090/) to embrace it fully.
-This gives us lots of new features, and oportunities to improve performance though paralellization.
-It also removes the friction that exist when using MapLibre GL JS with libraries in the ecosystem that has moved to WebGL2 already.
-Most WebGL1 code will still work, as WebGL2 is mostly backwards compatible.
 - [Breaking] `LngLat.toBounds()` is replaced by a static method `LngLatBounds.fromLngLat()` ([#2188](https://github.com/maplibre/maplibre-gl-js/pull/2188))
 - [Breaking] Make geojson data source a required field to align with the docs ([#1396](https://github.com/maplibre/maplibre-gl-js/issue/1396))
 - [Breaking] Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))